ESL Frequently Asked Questions (FAQs)

 We want to advance you toward your educational goals as quickly and efficiently as possible, so the ESL program has several ways to help you maximize your ability to move through the ESL course sequence:

-• Most students will not start at the beginning of the sequence.
-The CELSA will place you in the sequence according to your skills.
+- Most students will not start at the beginning of the sequence.
+You will choose a class in the sequence according to your skills.

 What are all these abbreviations?